Week 1 — Welcome & Micro:bit Basics

 Key Vocabulary & Definitions

-- Input β something the micro:bit senses (e.g., button press, light, shake).
+- Input — something the micro:bit senses (e.g., button, accelerometer, light sensor, etc.)

 Resources